Home

 Handicapped {previously called "defective detectives"*}

-Hard-boiled (noir, tart noir)
+Hard-boiled (literary, noir, tart noir)

 Historical (Chinese, Elizabethan)